block-commons/cryptocommons/content/DAOs/ethereum/_index.md

 In hindsight, it seems hard to believe that people were willing to entrust so much money to a brand new initiative that was deploying its very first iteration in the wild.
 Even without the fatal flaws, one wonders how well such an ambitious first attempt at a DAO would have made use of the resources which had been allocated to it.
 DAOs became less popular for a time after The DAO episode, but in mid-2019 we are witnessing a rapid proliferation of this form.
 This time around, even the DAOs that have been online for months or years are not being entrusted with more than a few million dollars, and we are yet to see compelling evidence that they will make efficient use of the resources that are allocated to them.

-It has recently been announced that we will see an attempt to "resurrect" The DAO.
-A new [attempt](https://github.com/the-dao/whitepaper) to build a DAO with the same objectives is forthcoming and will perhaps give us the opportunity to see how the concept fares when it doesn't get exploited at launch.
+It has recently been announced that a new [attempt](https://github.com/the-dao/whitepaper) to build a DAO with the same objectives is forthcoming and will perhaps give us the opportunity to see how the concept fares when it doesn't get exploited at launch.

+Much of the [excitement](https://medium.com/axialabs/relearning-to-dao-craft-b815b3e3f8ef) around DAOs in mid-2019 is associated with Moloch DAO and its spin-offs.